This guide will help you choose the best video editing software to create amazing movies in less time.

 Clipify is a lightweight free automatic video editor that works well on all PCs – you don’t need to have the most powerful setup to take advantage.
 The simple drag-and-drop workflow and streamlined interface is fun to use and all the standard tools are there.
 As free video editing software, it’s a great option, and you can upgrade to one of the paid options for even more features.

-Apple’s iMovie is fun to use and packed with easy-to-apply special effects.
+Apple’s iMovie is a fun-to-use video editor for dummies which is packed with easy-to-apply special effects.
 While the tools do lack a high degree of refinement, that can only be expected from a completely free video editing program.
-If you’re a Mac user, iMovie is definitely an excellent budget-friendly solution.
+If you’re a Mac user, iMovie is definitely an excellent budget-friendly solution and the best freeware video editor for iOS.

 This free video editing app is a stripped-back version of Cyberlink’s impressive PowerDirector 365.
 You still get many of the features of the latter program, and it’s an excellent way to cut your video editing teeth.
 The only downside is limited export options and a subtle but non-removable watermark on your finished output.